Best Prime Day TV deals: Get a 50-inch 4K TV for under $200 | Digital Trends

-The first day of Prime Day is almost over, and there’s still no shortage of fantastic TVs to choose from.
+It’s Prime Day, and there’s no shortage of fantastic TVs to choose from.
 In fact, many of the TVs currently on sale can compete with some of the best TVs on the market, and you’ll be able to buy them for significantly less.
 Whether you’re shopping for a TV for a small space or for something with premium 4K picture quality like a QLED or OLED TV, we’ve rounded up all of the best Prime Day TV deals you can shop today.

 32-inch Onn.
 Smart HDTV — $98, was $124